drishtiiii/loan-eligibility-predictor/README.md

-# 🏦 Loan Eligibility Predictor
+# AI Enabled Loan Eligibility Predictor

 A Machine Learning-powered Loan Eligibility Prediction System built using **FastAPI**, **Streamlit**, and **Scikit-Learn**.
 The application allows users to complete a multi-step loan application form, reviews the entered information, and predicts whether the loan is likely to be approved.